obss/trapper/README.md

 * Optimizers from allennlp: Implemented as children of the base `Optimizer` class.

 ## Usage

 AutoModel, task name etc.

 ### Modeling the Problem

 The first step in using trapper is to decide on how to model the problem.

 ### Modeling the Input

 Special BOS, EOS tokens and task-specific extra tokens.

 ## Currently Supported Tasks and Models From Transformers

-Hypothetically, any model (except for LongFormer) should work on any task if it has an entry in AutoModel table for that task.
+Hypothetically, nearly all models should work on any task if it has an entry in the AutoModel table for that task.
 However, since some models require more ( or less) parameters compared to most models, you might get errors in some models.
 In these edge cases, we try to support them by adding the extra parameters they require.
 Feel free to open an issue/PR if you encounter/solve that in a model-task